0xfunboy/AIRewebCMS/README.md

 ### Admin Media Library & Upload Fields
 - Every dashboard form that accepts logos, avatars, hero images, or social graphics now includes a **media field** with live previews, manual URL entry, and optional file upload.
 - Uploaded assets are stored beneath `public/media/YYYY/MM/<slug>-<hash>.<ext>` via `App\Support\Uploads`.
-SVGs are converted into transparent PNGs when ImageMagick is available, and every path is returned with a leading `/` so you can drop it straight into inline editing or templates.
+SVGs are sanitised and converted into transparent PNGs when ImageMagick is available, and every path is returned with a leading `/` so you can drop it straight into inline editing or templates.
 - From **Admin → Media Library** trigger `Local Mirror Images` to download any remote assets referenced across settings or content tables, then `Optimize to WebP` to convert the local library while tracking progress.
 The optimizer uses Imagick when available and falls back to GD (with WebP support) otherwise.
+- The default favicon lives at `public/favicon.ico` (referenced via the `settings.favicon_path` key).
+Replace it in Media Library or by dropping a new ICO file into `public/`.
 - Visit **Dashboard → Media Library** to browse all uploaded files, open them in a new tab, or copy absolute URLs to your clipboard.

 ## Usage